LEASEHACKR

-A down payment simply refers to the amount paid upfront to reduce the amount financed over the course of a lease.
+A down payment is the amount paid upfront to reduce the amount financed over the course of a lease.
 Even with a $0 down payment lease, there are still fees and other expenses to pay before you can drive off in your new car:

-These drive-offs, as they're called, can amount to hundreds of dollars, or in some instances, even a few thousand.
-You can request to roll the drive-offs into the monthly payment, or have it paid with rebates (if available), should you want a true $0 drive-off lease.
+These drive-offs or inceptions, as they are sometimes called, can amount to thousands of dollars.
+You can request to roll the drive-offs into the monthly payment if you want a true $0 drive-off lease.

 Read the fine print carefully!

 The best thing to do is to read the fine print carefully.
-When asking for pricing, confirm that the amount you're quoted includes all applicable taxes and fees.
+When asking a dealer for pricing, confirm that the quote includes all applicable taxes and fees.
 You can provide your ZIP code so the dealer can calculate fees accordingly.

 Here's an example.

-Take a look at this ad below from a California-based Alfa Romeo dealer:
+Take a look at this ad below from a dealer:

 From a glance, one might expect to pay $0 out-of-pocket and $305 per month thereafter.
 If you read the fine print, however, you'll see this doesn't include the standard drive-offs, or even the bank acquisition fee of $595.
 Moreover, it assumes use of a $500 returning FCA lessee rebate.